How To Build Content Clusters Without Keyword Cannibalization

 Use Internal Linking Strategically

-Now let’s bring the pages of your topic cluster together to show that they’re related and your brand has extensive expertise in the subject.
-Link from the pillar page to each of the cluster pages, and from each cluster page to the pillar page.
-You can also link between cluster pages where it makes sense.
+Now let’s bring the pages of your content cluster together to show that they’re related and your brand has extensive expertise in the subject.
+Link from the central pillar page to each of the cluster pages, and from each cluster page to the pillar page.
+You can also link between content cluster pages where it makes sense.

 As you add links, use clear and descriptive anchor text containing the target keyword of the destination page.
 Search engines use anchor text as a clue to the content of the page.
 This will help search engines match the page to the right keyword so it surfaces when users are using the search term, bringing a relevant audience to your site.